Download this Ebook to generate leads through a partnership marketing strategy.

 Each partner can benefit from the other’s audience and customer base, allowing them to reach a larger pool of potential customers than they could on their own.

-A partnership marketing strategy is ideal for small businesses that may not have the expertise or resources for a successful marketing campaign.
-If one partner’s brand identity isn’t disclosed publicly, you’d call this a white-label partnership.
+This type of marketing strategy is ideal for small businesses that may not have the expertise or resources for a successful marketing campaign.
+However, this strategy can work just as well for mid-market and enterprise businesses.

-A business partnership is different to partnership marketing because it’s a legal relationship based on signed agreements (general, limited, and limited liability).
+A business partnership is a legal relationship based on signed agreements (general, limited, and limited liability).

 Learn how to build a marketing partnership strategy to drive leads.